Robust Invariant Sets Computation for Switched Discrete-Time Polynomial Systems: Experiments

-The semi-definite programming based method with polynomials of appropriate degree, i.e. \eqref{sos}, can increase the computational efficiency in computing robust invariant sets, compared with the value iteration method.
-On the other side, the semi-definite programming based method brings conservativeness in estimating the maximal robust invariant sets.
-This effect can be observed from the visualized results in Fig. \ref{fig-one-1} and \ref{fig-one-4}.
-Although the value iteration method can solve the Bellman equation \eqref{eq} with $\alpha\in (0,1)$ and produce an approximation of the maximal robust invariant set, they require partitioning the state and perturbation spaces, thereby exhibiting exponential growth in computational complexity with the number of state and perturbation variables and preventing their application for higher dimensional systems.
-As opposed to grid-based numerical methods, the semi-definite programming based method \eqref{sos} falls within the convex programming framework and can be applied to systems with moderately high dimensionality.
+The semi-definite programming based method in Alg. \ref{alg2} computes an inner-approximation of the maximal robust invariant set and consequently brings conservativeness in estimating the maximal robust invariant set.
+This statement can be further justified by the visualized results in Fig. \ref{fig-one-1} and \ref{fig-one-4}.
+In contrast, the value iteration in Alg. \ref{alg1} can solve the Bellman type equation \eqref{eq} with $\alpha\in (0,1)$ and produce an approximation of the maximal robust invariant set.
+However, it requires partitioning the state and disturbance spaces, thereby exhibiting exponential growth in computational complexity with the number of state and disturbance variables and preventing its application to systems of dimension being larger than five.
 We illustrate this issue through an example with seven state variables.